marbocub/xrgbgain/README.md

      -b, --bbrightness <parcent>      set Blue  Brightness value, range 0-100

 ### Gamma value
-Sets the gamma curve to the value specified at 'value'.
+Set the gamma curve to the value specified at 'value'.
 The default value is 1.0.

 ### Contrast value
 Set the maximum brightness point of the gamma ramp curve to the value specified in 'parcent'.
 The value range is 0-100 and the default value is 100.